hopsoft/han/readme.md

   api_spec: "",       // the href to the API spec
   action: {},         // the action invoked to obtain this response
   errors: [],         // errors encountered while creating this response
+  custom: {},         // a container for custom meta data about the response
   resource_type: "",  // type type of resource [object, list]
   resource: {} || []  // the HAN resource(s)
 }